 The biggest drawback for most potential buyers is the fact that the casings are made out of injection molded plastic, which is not quite as durable as a traditional wooden speaker cabinet.
 However, the plastic does keep the speaker’s weight down, making it more transport friendly.

-So, if you can overlook the fact that the speaker isn’t made from top of the line materials, but does, in fact, offer a killer sound, in such a small package, then you’ll quickly realize that this speaker is an excellent buy.
+So, if you can overlook the fact that it isn’t made from top of the line materials, but does, in fact, offer a killer sound, in such a small package, then you’ll quickly realize that this speaker is an excellent buy.

 While Yamaha’s DXR line continues to take over the market in terms of sales, I decided it was time to review one of the most popular pieces of DJ gear in their lineup, which is the DXR8.
 This is a small speaker that packs a big punch.

-Coming in at only eight inches, you may not expect much as far as sound quality and range, but this speaker definitely surprised me and can be used for a variety of applications including DJing, live speaking events, or as part of a band’s sound system.
+Coming in at only 8 inches, you may not expect much as far as sound quality and range, but the Yamaha DXR8 definitely surprised me and can be used for a variety of applications including DJing, live speaking events, or as part of a band’s sound system.

 It can even be incorporated into your home sound system.
 The speaker is just that versatile.
-The fact that it’s available at such a low price is also why it’s one of the most popular eight-inch speakers on the market, but once you buy and try, I can almost guarantee that you’ll be ordering a second eight-inch for your DJ setup.
+The fact that it’s available at such a low price is also why it’s one of the most popular 8 inch speakers on the market, but once you buy and try, I can almost guarantee that you’ll be ordering a second 8 inch for your DJ setup.
 It’s just that good.

-This speaker is a totally capable, powerful loudspeaker that weighs in at under thirty pounds, so transporting it is a cinch.
+This unit is a totally capable, powerful loudspeaker that weighs in at under thirty pounds, so transporting it is a cinch.